 This chapter will focus on my philosophy and general worldview and explain how they have guided my life and my Starbucking project.

-This chapter will discuss a question occasionally asked during interviews, how my Starbucking has affected my romantic relationships.
-I will explain how I was a late-bloomer when it came to women but later found a measure of success through sheer persistence.
-I will discuss how my transition to contracting and an itinerary lifestyle, and later my Starbucking and Scrabble hobbies, limited my opportunities to meet women until I began to gain recognition for my project.
-I will explain how all of my relationships from that point were related to Starbucking, including my most meaningful three-year relationship.
+This chapter discusses a question occasionally asked during interviews, how my Starbucking has affected my romantic relationships.
+I explain how I was a late-bloomer when it came to women but later found a measure of success through sheer persistence.
+I discuss how my transition to contracting and an itinerary lifestyle, and later my Starbucking and Scrabble hobbies, limited my opportunities to meet women until I began to gain recognition for my project.
+I explain how all of my relationships from that point were related to Starbucking, including my most meaningful three-year relationship.

-This chapter will discuss the crisis that struck my parents in 2018 and led to a significant realignment of my priorites and how that has affected my Starbucking for the foreseeable future.
+This chapter discusses the crisis that struck my parents in 2018 and led to a significant realignment of my priorities and how that has affected my Starbucking since and for the foreseeable future.

 Chapter 19 (not yet written)

 This chapter will conclude the book by discussing how I am a different person than when I began Starbucking a quarter century earlier, how my priorities have changed, and how I expect Starbucking to fit into my life moving forward.